 Yes, if you pay me enough. ($50+ USD/hr)

 You want a professional freelance writer or a professional editor.
 Writers have overlapping skill sets but the places we are different matter greatly.
 If you're looking for someone to write a snarky writing advice listicle, I can't recommend me enough.
 Otherwise, I'm probably not the right tool for the right job.
 (I'm like using a crescent wrench to pound in screws.)
 If you've read this blog for any length of time, you know that I am the poster child for the difference between knowing a grammatical rule and being able to spot the error in flowing text.
 And while I can write freelance (and have), you'll get better faster results, that are probably more like what you're imagining, from someone who does it every day.

 The thing is, I still charge what I'm worth, even if you put me to work doing something I'm not that good at.
 I start at $50/hour for friends or very easy jobs and I go up from there.
 I've billed out as high as $75/hour (a miserable job doing the kind of writing I never want to have to do).
 So for a few dollars more (or maybe even less) you could get someone who is a much better fit for the kind of writing you want done.

-I currently write for two blogs besides my own.
+I have written regularly for two blogs besides my own.
 One has given me a free t-shirt.
 The other, after fifteen or so articles, didn't even do that.
 (I got a coupon for $5 off a regularly priced t-shirt.)
 So I've got about all the "free exposure" I can

 |Got that writing for nothing thing covered.
 Thanks.|